antononcube/RakuForPrediction-book/Articles/Trie-based-classifiers-evaluation-work.md

 $trTitanic.node-counts
 ```

-Here is an example decision classification:
+Here is an example *decision*-classification:

 ```perl6
 $trTitanic.classify(<1st female>)
 ```

-Here is an example probabilities classification:
+Here is an example *probabilities*-classification:

 ```perl6
 $trTitanic.classify(<2nd male>, prop=>'Probs')
 ```

 We want to classify across all testing data, but not all testing data records might be present in the trie.
-Let us check
-that such testing records are few:
+Let us check that such testing records are few (or none):

 ```perl6
 $dsTesting.grep({ !$trTitanic.is-key($_<passengerClass passengerSex passengerAge>) }).elems